-If you want someone in particular to manage your estate and carry out your wishes, that’s another reason to create an estate plan.
+If you want someone, in particular, to manage your estate and carry out your wishes, that’s another reason to create an estate plan.
 You can assign what’s called a personal representative (or executor).
-This person will accumulate your assets (liquify them as needed), pay off your debts, file your taxes, and distribute remaining assets per your wishes.
+This person will accumulate your assets (liquify them as needed), pay off your debts, file your taxes, and distribute the remaining assets per your wishes.
 Distribution may occur all at once or over time.
 Assigning a trusted person gives you peace of mind and can minimize mishandling of estate assets.

 4 – Minimize Taxes